 Hi Everybody.
-I’m Tammy Strickland, a 2012 graduated Leaving Cert student in the Institute of Education in Dublin, and I am currently in my final year of Human Health & Diseases in Trinity College, Dublin.
+I’m Tammy Strickland, a 2012 graduated Leaving Cert student in the Institute of Education in Dublin, and more recently a graduate of Human Health & Diseases in Trinity College, Dublin, where I was awarded a Bachelor of Science degree with first class honours.
 I have created this website, and its sister site www.JuniorCertMindMaps.ie, to share my personal study notes with other students who are facing the Leaving Cert and Junior Cert public examinations in Ireland.
 The slides above are from photographs I have personally taken on my travels and the captions are little snippets of wisdom I have gleaned along the way.
 I hope you don’t mind me sharing them with you.

 I was lucky enough to learn a study technique known as Mind Mapping before starting secondary school and this has allowed me to summarise the entire curriculum in my chosen subjects for both Leaving Cert and Junior Cert in Mind Mapping format.
 Mind Maps are a terrific way of summarising vast amounts of information in a structured way that aids memorising and recall.
 They work really well for the vast majority of students as well as being particularly useful for students that have assisted learning needs.

 Biology, Chemistry, Business and Geography Now Available for Purchase